Detection and parameter estimation challenges of Type-II lensed binary black hole signals: Set up

 where $f$ is the observed GW frequency, $\mu_j$ and $\delta t_j$ represent the magnification and time delay of the $j^{\rm{th}}$ image, and the extra phase shift $\Delta \phi_{j}= \text{sign}(f) n_j\pi$ results from the integration of the complex Gaussian function, where $n_j$, called the Morse index, takes the values $0$, $1/2$ or $1$ for Type-I, II or III images, respectively.
 The lensed GW signal is then given by convolving the unlensed signal with the amplification factor,

-As we can see, the Type-I image just receives a linear phase compared to the unlensed signal.
+As we can see, the Type-I image receives just a linear phase compared to the unlensed signal.
 This linear phase is practically un-important for all of our purposes since this can not be measured by the PE.
 The Type-III image receives an additional overall negative sign but otherwise is again the same as the unlensed signal.
-The Type-II image, on the other hand, depending on the sign of the frequencies can receive $+\pi/2$ or $-\pi/2$ phase shifts.
-As a consequence, the time-domain lensed signal is given by the Hilbert transformation of the Eq.~\eqref{eq:amp_fact} rather than the simple inverse Fourier transformation of the unlensed signal,
+The Type-II image, on the other hand, depending on the sign of the frequencies, can receive $+\pi/2$ or $-\pi/2$ phase shifts.
+As a consequence, the time-domain lensed signal is given by the Hilbert transformation of Eq.~\eqref{eq:amp_fact} rather than the simple inverse Fourier transformation of the unlensed signal,

-For our purpose in this work, we directly use the Eq.~\eqref{eq:amp_fact} for the lensed template construction because the GW data analysis is done in the frequency domain itself.
-Nevertheless, Eq.~\eqref{eq:time_dom_lensed_wav} serves a better purpose for the visual inspections of the lensing effects and thus we use it just for the sake of demonstrations.
-Also, the standard GW data analysis employs only the positive frequencies because, for a real signal, the negative frequencies do not provide any extra information and hence only $+ \pi/2$ phase shift is relevant for us.
-We now discuss below the implications of the $\pi/2$ phase shift for the Type-II images when they have different structures.
+For our purpose in this work, we directly use Eq.~\eqref{eq:amp_fact} for the lensed template construction because the GW data analysis is done in the frequency domain itself.
+Nevertheless, Eq.~\eqref{eq:time_dom_lensed_wav} serves a better purpose for the visual inspections of the lensing effects and thus, we use it just for the sake of demonstrations.
+Also, the standard GW data analysis employs only the positive frequencies because, for a real signal, the negative frequencies do not provide any extra information and hence only the $+ \pi/2$ phase shift is relevant for us.
+We now discuss the implications of the $\pi/2$ phase shift for the Type-II images with different structures.

 A general GW can have different harmonic contents.
-One way to visualize them is via spherical mode decomposition,
+One way to visualize it is via spherical mode decomposition,

 where $_{-2}Y_{\ell m}$ \cite{Pan:2011gk} denotes the spin-2 weighted spherical harmonics which are function of the inclination angle $\iota$~\footnote{The angle between the total angular momentum $\vec{\boldsymbol{J}}$ of the binary and the observer.} and the coalescence phase $\phi_c$.
 The spherical harmonics basically separate the angular part of the GW radiation from its radial part and thus the modes $h_{\ell m}(t)$ depend just on the intrinsic parameters ($\bm{\lambda}$) of the binary, e.g., component masses ($m_{1,2}$) and spins ($\chi_{1,2}$) if the binary is circular.
 For non-precessing BBH binaries in circular motion, the $m<0$ modes are related to the $m>0$ due to the reflection symmetry of the GW radiation about the binary plane,